gimlet-io/gimlet-documentation/src/pages/concepts/integration-to-ci.md

 - CI takes the application manifest templates (Helm, Kustomize)
 - Sets the release specific values, like the tag of the docker image to be deployed
+- Sets the environment values, like the urls, environment variables and alike
-- Optionally, it renders the application manifest templates with the release and environment specific values
+- Optionally, it renders the application manifest templates
 - CI clones the gitops repository
 - CI commits the updated (rendered) deployment manifests to a local working copy of the gitops repository
 - CI pushes the gitops commits

 Besides the happy path, CI pipelines take care of
-- concurrent write issues when multiple applications are being deployed
+- concurrent write issues when multiple applications are being deployed at the same time
 - special workflow steps like rollbacks
 - gitops repo clone/write speed optimizations